-BRIEF DESCRIPTIONS FOR EACH PART OF THE PERMIT AND THE BASIS FOR THEIR REQUIREMENTS
+BRIEF DESCRIPTIONS FOR EACH PART OF THE PERMIT AND THE BASIS FOR THEIR REQUIREMENTS activity.

-Part I: Part I of the permit contains the scope of coverage under this permit, including types of projects and discharges allowed, and the mechanics of coverage, renewal, and termination of coverage.
-The contents of Part I define the tools that allow DWQ to identify, control, and permit construction activity.
+Part 1: Part 1 of the permit contains the scope of coverage under this permit, including types of projects and discharges allowed, and the mechanics of coverage, renewal, and termination of coverage.
+The contents of Part 1 define the tools that allow DWQ to identify, control, and permit construction

-Part II: Permit requirements pertaining to storm water and water quality are in Part 2 of the permit.
-Requirements for stockpiles of materials, perimeter controls, inlet protection, track out, and curb ramps (Parts 2.1.1, 2.1.2., 2.1.3, 2.4.1, and 2.4.2 respectively) are best management practices (BMPs) for soils and materials on a construction site and are based on best professional judgement.
+Part 2: The permit requirements pertaining to storm water and water quality are found in Part 2 of the permit.
+Controls for stockpiles of materials, perimeter controls, and inlet protection (Parts 2.1.1, 2.1.2., and 2.1.3) are requirements based on best professional judgement.

-The federal limitations in 40 CFR 450 required for storm water discharges related to construction activity are represented in Part II of the permit.
+The federal limitations in 40 CFR 450 required for storm water discharges related to construction activity are represented in Part 2 of the permit.
 Table 1 below outlines the federal requirements and the corresponding CPP requirements.
-Part IV includes portions of 40 CFR 450 that are not in Part II).
+Part 4 includes portions of 40 CFR 450 that are not in Part 2).